Updated: Nov 22, 2020

 Featured on the cover of The Astrophotographer's Journal.

-Because of its diameter of more than six times that of the Moon, we recommend imaging this target with an 8 inches or smaller telescope, as the galaxy will not fit completely in the frame if using a larger instrument (unless doing a mosaic).
+Because of its diameter of more than six times that of the Moon, we recommend imaging this target with a small to medium size telescope, as the galaxy will not fit completely in the frame if using a larger instrument (unless doing a mosaic).

 Scroll down for all the details as well as the Wide-Field version!